-Six years is a long time in the life of any technology on a never-ending evolution process.
-For that reason, we’ve seen projects built in the almost forgotten Rails 3.1 on top of Ruby 1.9, without keyword arguments or safe navigation operators, to the most recent Rails 5 on Ruby 2.5.3.
+Eight years is a long time in the life of any technology on a never-ending evolution process.
+For that reason, we’ve seen projects built in the almost forgotten Rails 3.1 on top of Ruby 1.9, without keyword arguments or safe navigation operators, to the most recent Rails 5.2.2 on Ruby 2.5.3.
 Now add several different versions of gems and a dash of package’s dependencies – on top of different operating systems – and we get a myriad of project environments.

 That’s not fun.

 That’s not efficient.

 It became evident that there was a need to preserve the development environment in a portable and confined manner, allowing a smoother transition between projects.